Sizing Heat Transfer Stations in District Heating

 Table of Contents

-A heat transfer station (HTS) transfers the network heat to the building-side heating circuits and domestic hot water preparation — typically via a plate heat exchanger with approach temperatures of 2—5 K. Dimensioning is based on the heat load for space heating and DHW, taking into account diversity factors that can reduce the DHW peak load to just 10—18 % of the sum of individual loads for 100 dwelling units.
-An undersized station causes supply shortfalls on cold days, while an oversized station increases investment costs and return temperatures.
+A heat transfer station (HTS) passes the network heat to the building-side heating circuits and domestic hot water preparation, usually through a plate heat exchanger with approach temperatures of 2—5 K. Dimensioning rests on the heat load for space heating and DHW, and on diversity factors that can cut the DHW peak load to just 10—18 % of the sum of individual loads across 100 dwelling units.
+An undersized station falls short of demand on cold days; an oversized one drives up investment costs and return temperatures.

 Structure and components

-Hydraulic separation via a plate heat exchanger is standard in most networks, since it protects the network from pressurization issues and allows different operating pressures on the primary and secondary sides.
+Hydraulic separation through a plate heat exchanger is standard in most networks, because it shields the network from pressurization issues and permits different operating pressures on the primary and secondary sides.

 Domestic hot water preparation

-In many cases, the domestic hot water (DHW) preparation determines the peak output of the transfer station and therefore its dimensioning.
-Two fundamental systems are distinguished:
+In many cases the domestic hot water (DHW) preparation sets the peak output of the transfer station and therefore its dimensioning.
+Two basic systems are distinguished.

 Indirect preparation with storage tank

-A DHW storage tank (typically 200 to 500 litres for single-family houses, 500 to 2000 litres for multi-family houses) is charged via a heat exchanger by the network.
+A DHW storage tank, typically 200 to 500 litres for single-family houses and 500 to 2000 litres for multi-family houses, is charged from the network through a heat exchanger.
 The required charging power depends on the chosen charging time and the storage volume:

 Q˙DHW=VstρcpΔTtcharge\dot{Q}_{\text{DHW}} = \frac{V_{\text{st}} \cdot \rho \cdot c_p \cdot \Delta T}{t_{\text{charge}}}